nanyalamaison/foods/README.md

 # foods

-this website will be a display of different foods you can buy.
+this website will be a display of different foods. it will have different sections.

+#what i'll use

+font awesome
+css
+html